JasonTJH/mycolab/README.md

   6. Outputs in both PDF and PPT formats (not perfect but good enough for simple use cases)
   7. Managed to obtain a 500 page slideshow from a 5 hr long (combined) video exam prep course in under 30 mins

-## USEquityML features an attempt to create alpha generating signals from historical fundamental data.
+## USEquityML features an attempt to create alpha generating signals from historical fundamental data
 ##### Inspiration: Stock investment profit-driven project
-##### Objective: To use machine learning algos to quantify trends in stocks that show a 10-100x return within a one-year period.
+##### Objective: To use machine learning algos to quantify trends in stocks that show a 10-100x return within a one-year period
   1. Obtain and clean data using pandas dataframes
   2. Define ML algorithms including (Decision Tree, Random Forest, K-Nearest Neighbours, Support Vector Machines, K Means & Mean Shift)
   3. Split data for training and testing (including oversampling data to account for edge cases)